How the marketplace works

 - Can lead to mortgage rejections once the appraisal is in.

 Remember the value of your home is based on the buyer’s perception of that value rather than the amount you originally paid for the house.
-The Landis Company will use the Home Market Analysis to help you price your home more competitively
+Ian Lazarus will use the Home Market Analysis to help you price your home more competitively

 Determining the Value of Your Home

-Before you set an asking price for your home, you and your Landis Company sales professional will complete a Home Market Analysis.
+Before you set an asking price for your home, you and Ian Lazarus will complete a Home Market Analysis.
 The Home Market Analysis presents an opportunity to review and evaluate the facts before you make a very important decision — the price you’ll ask for your home.
 The analysis also helps us look at your home from a buyer’s perspective — the perspective that counts when you’re pricing your home to sell.

 Using this process, we will establish a realistic listing price and increase the percentage of qualified buyers who look at your property.
 Our Home Market Analysis will show: